devlucky/Kakapo/README.md

 }
 ```

-But of course, you can could perform any logic that fits your needs:
+But of course, you could perform any logic that fits your needs:

 ```Swift
 router.put("/users/:id"){ request in